CPSC-1520/DanG-A02-CPSC-1520-Instructor-Workbook-2025-Jan/src/005/LOGs.md

 *At the end of this lesson, you should be able to...*

 - [ ] Distinguish between primitive data types and object data types in JavaScript
+  - Primitive data types inlude the types built into JavaScript, like `'string'`, `'number'`, `'boolean'`, etc.
+  - Object data types are typically the types we create as programmers or the ones provided by the JavaScript environment (e.g.: the browser gives us the `document` object)
 - [ ] List the primitive data types built-in to JavaScript
 - [ ] Distinguish between the `var`, `let`, and `const` keywords
 - [ ] Describe what is meant by the term "Temporal dead zone" (TDZ)